 Collaborative Intensive Community Treatment Program (CICTP)

-Potential Clients for the CICTP program need to be between the ages of 12-18.
-Both male and female clients are able to participate in the program.
-Clients must be referred by their Case Worker or Probation Officer and plan on receiving ongoing services.
-For admission, a referral packet will be sent to the Program Director.
-This referral packet needs to contain relative information needed to service the client, as well as a CICTP referral sheet signed by the supervisor of the referring agency.
-If the client is deemed appropriate, an intake meeting with the client and guardian will be scheduled by the assigned case manager to complete the necessary paperwork and the program structure will be explained.
+The age range for potential clients for the CICTP program is between 12-18 years old.
+Both male and female clients are able to participate.
+Clients must be referred by their Probation Officer or Caseworker, who will continue to provide ongoing supervision while the client is in the program.
+For admission, a referral packet will be provided to the Program Director, with relative information for treatment planning.
+Additionally, a referral form with the clients general information needs to be provided, signed by a supervisor of the referring agency.
+If the client is deemed appropriate, an intake meeting will be scheduled by the assigned Case Manager to review and sign the necessary paperwork and review the overall program structure.
 If there are any questions regarding a potential referral, please feel free to contact the Program Director.